SandalChannel/minos-core/README.md

-# Vanilla OS Core Image
+# MinOS Core Image

-Containerfile for building a Vanilla OS Core image.
+Containerfile for building a MinOS/VanillaOS Core image.

+This fork of the [Vanilla OS Core](https://github.com/Vanilla-OS/core-image) image uses the Debian Stable repository rather than Debian Sid.

 > [!IMPORTANT]
 > This image is not intended to be used directly.
 It is used as a base image for other images.
-> Like the Vanilla OS Desktop image, etc.
+> Like the MinOS (DevX) Desktop and Nvidia images.

 ## Build